fusepool/attic-ecsutils/README.md

 - enrichment of patent documents and PubMed articles by addition of sioc:content property for indexing and dc.subject properties between documents and entities extracted from transformation of XML data into RDF or extracted by NLP components (enhancements)
-- smushing equivalent uris by one uri as target uri to substitute all the aliases that appear as subjects or objects in triples.
+- smushing equivalent uris by choosing one uri as target uri and replacing all the aliases that appear as subject or object in triples with it.

 To compile the engine run